 The Missouri student chapter of the Association for Women in Sports Media is open to those who desire a career in sports media.
 Monthly meetings focus on professional development and include guest speakers who are professionals in sports media.
 Occasional social gatherings are held.
 Check out AWSM@Missouri on Facebook and Twitter.

-The Journalism Ambassadors represent the Missouri School of Journalism to prospective students and their parents, alumni and distinguished guests.
+Journalism Ambassadors represent the Missouri School of Journalism to prospective students and their parents, alumni and distinguished guests.
 Activities include providing tours and representing the J-School at occasional out-of town events in St. Louis and Kansas City.
-You must have been enrolled in the School for at least three consecutive semesters and applied to your emphasis area in the journalism school.
-You must also be able to serve three semesters; the first semester is for training.
-You will not be eligible if you are going on a Study Abroad program in the fall following the training semester.
+All students who have completed one semester at the School are eligible to apply.
 [More]

 Journalism Student Council

 Journalism Student Council (JSC) is open to all journalism undergraduates regardless of year in school or area of study.
 JSC hosts monthly events to give students the opportunity to build relationships with peers, mentors and professors.
 These might include networking events, resume and cover letter workshops as well as upperclassmen panels.
 JSC also assists with the May and December commencement ceremonies.
 No membership is required, and students are welcome to participate in just one activity or become more involved by assuming a leadership position.
 For more information, contact the associate dean for undergraduate studies and administration, 120 Neff.

 Kappa Alpha Mu